splynx/docs/files/en/apps/scheduler_app/scheduler_app_permissions/scheduler_app_permissions.md

 Navigate to `Administration → Administrators` and check the permission for the required account.

-A **minimal set of permissions** within each section required for the engineer/technician role (intended for technical workers engaged in direct installation and dismantling of equipment, using the mobile app).
+A **minimum set of permissions** within each section required for the engineer/technician role (intended for technical workers engaged in direct installation and dismantling of equipment, using the mobile app).

 ### CRM